 - Confusion or changes in how someone normally behaves

-If you have any of these warning signs and cannot treat them yourself, call your doctor right away.
+If you have any of these warning signs and cannot treat them yourself, call your health care provider right away.
 Make sure your family members also know the warning signs.

 Check your blood sugar more often than usual (every 2 to 4 hours).
-Try to keep your blood sugar at less than 200 mg/dL.
+Try to keep your blood sugar at less than 200 mg/dL (11.1 mmol/L).
 There may be times when you need to check your blood sugar every hour.
 Write down all your blood sugar levels, the time of each test, and the medicines you have taken.

 If you have type 1 diabetes, check your urine ketones every time you urinate.